chudierp/cs-backwards-poetry/README.md

 <h3>Poem</h3>

-<p>If you are a dreamer, come in,
+<p>If you are a dreamer, come in,<br>
-If you are a dreamer, a wisher, a liar,
+If you are a dreamer, a wisher, a liar,<br>
-A hope-er, a pray-er, a magic bean buyer…
+A hope-er, a pray-er, a magic bean buyer…<br>
-If you’re a pretender, come sit by my fire
+If you’re a pretender, come sit by my fire<br>
-For we have some flax-golden tales to spin.
+For we have some flax-golden tales to spin.<br>
-Come in!
+Come in!<br>
 Come in!</p>